Dual Induction CLT for High-dimensional m-dependent Data: Introduction

-where for a vector $x = (x_1,\ldots, x_p) \in \mathbb{R}^p$, $\| x \|_\infty = \max_{k =1,\ldots,p}|x_k|$.
-Assuming at least 4-moments (i.e. $q \geq 4$), the term $\mathrm{polylog}(p)$ can be taken to be $\log^{3/2}(p)$, which is in fact optimal when the $X_i$'s are almost surely bounded \citep{chernozhukov2023high}.
-Possibly with a worse poly-logarithmic dependence on $p$, the bound also holds assuming only third-moment conditions \citep{kuchibhotla2020high}; in analogy with the univariate Berry--Esseen bound, this is the weakest possible result.
-Furthermore, the minimal eigenvalue condition can be relaxed to allow for vanishing eigenvalues and, under additional restrictions, the assumption of degenerate covariances can be lifted altogether \citep{koike.degenerate}.
+where for a vector $x = (x_1,\ldots, x_p) \in \mathbb{R}^p$, $\| x \|_\infty \equiv \max_{k \in [p]}|x_k|$.
+Assuming at least 4-moments (i.e. $q \geq 4$), \cite{chernozhukov2020nearly} (henceforth \citetalias{chernozhukov2020nearly}) proved that the term $\mathrm{polylog}(p)$ can be taken to be $\log^{3/2}(p)$, which is optimal when the $X_i$'s are almost surely bounded. \cite{kuchibhotla2020high} (henceforth \citetalias{kuchibhotla2020high}) showed that the bound \eqref{eq:uno} holds assuming only third-moment conditions, with a worse poly-logarithmic dependence on $p$; in analogy with the univariate Berry--Esseen bound, this is the weakest possible condition.
+Furthermore, the restriction that the minimal eigenvalues are bounded away from zero may be relaxed to allow for vanishing eigenvalues.
+Recently, \cite{koike.degenerate} showed that, under additional restrictions, the assumption of degenerate covariances can be lifted altogether.

 The sharp high-dimensional Gaussian approximation bound \eqref{eq:uno} is predicated on the assumption of independent summands.
 In contrast, for normalized sums of {\it dependent} random vectors, fewer results are available and relatively little is known about the optimal dependence on the sample size and the dimension.
 See Section \ref{sec:literature} below for a review of the current literature.
 In this paper, we close this gap by establishing a high-dimensional Berry--Esseen bound of the form \eqref{eq:uno} for $m$-dependent $p$-dimensional random vectors.
 In detail, following the same settings outlined above, \Cref{thm:m_dep_berry_esseen} shows that